Chuck Rosenberg

-Chuck Rosenberg is an American attorney.
-He formerly served as the U.S. Attorney for the Eastern District of Virginia (EDVA) and for the Southern District of Texas; as a senior FBI official on the staff of two FBI Directors; as Counselor to the Attorney General; as the Chief of Staff to the Deputy Attorney General; as an Assistant U.S. Attorney in EDVA in Norfolk and Alexandria; and as the former Acting Administrator of the Drug Enforcement Administration.
+Chuck Rosenberg is an American attorney who served as Acting Administrator of the Drug Enforcement Administration from 2015 to 2017.
+He formerly served as the U.S. Attorney for the Eastern District of Virginia (EDVA) and for the Southern District of Texas; as a senior FBI official on the staff of two FBI Directors; as Counselor to the Attorney General; as the Chief of Staff to the Deputy Attorney General; and as an Assistant U.S. Attorney in the Eastern District of Virginia in Norfolk and Alexandria.

 Biography

 Rosenberg was born in Brooklyn and raised in Nassau County on Long Island.
 He received his B.A.
 (1982) from Tufts University, his M.P.P.
 (1985) from Harvard University and his J.D.
 (1990) from the University of Virginia.
 He was hired into the Justice Department straight out of law school through the Attorney General's Honors Program and served in numerous positions throughout the Department of Justice, including as a Trial Attorney for the Tax Division's Northern Criminal Enforcement Section (1990–94), Assistant U.S. Attorney in the Eastern District of Virginia (1994-2000), Counsel to FBI Director Robert Mueller (2002–03), Counselor to Attorney General John Ashcroft (2003–04) and Chief of Staff to Deputy Attorney General James Comey (2004–05).

 Rosenberg was nominated by George W. Bush and unanimously confirmed by the Senate to serve as the U.S. Attorney for the Eastern District of Virginia (2006–08); previously, he was appointed by Alberto Gonzales to serve as the acting U.S. Attorney for the Southern District of Texas (2005–06).

 Rosenberg later served as Chief of Staff to the Director of the FBI (2013–15).
 In this role, he worked closely with James Comey and other senior FBI officials on counterterrorism, intelligence, cyber and criminal investigative issues, including with international, federal, state and local law enforcement partners.

 Rosenberg also spent time working in private practice as Counsel at Hunton & Williams (2000–02), as a partner at Hogan Lovells (2008–13), and as a senior counsel and member of the White Collar & Regulatory Enforcement Group at Crowell & Moring (2017–present).